 \section{Magnet Design and Enabling Technologies}

 The prototype and planned full-scale magnets are designed from 3D-printed aluminum alloy (AlSi10Mg) bobbins with HTS wound in channels under tension before being solder potted.
-Three prototypes of increasing complexity have been sequentially designed to test and de-risk steps in the production of the final magnets, and are undergoing testing in different conditions.
-These are henceforth referred to as P1, P2, and P3.
+Three prototypes of increasing complexity have been sequentially designed to test and de-risk steps in the production of the final magnets, henceforth referred to as P1, P2, and P3.

 Rare-earth Barium Copper Oxides (ReBCO) are a widely used HTS material, but suffer from significant performance degradation under excess strain, including torsion and hard-way bending.
-The development of strain-optimization to reduce straining of HTS tapes has been foundational to allowing the application of HTS to non-planar NINT magnet applications, and thus for the development of stellarator configurations \cite{paz-soldan,huslage1,huslage2}.
+The development of strain-optimization to reduce strain in HTS tapes has been foundational to allowing the application of HTS to non-planar NINT magnets, and thus for the development of stellarator configurations \cite{paz-soldan,huslage1,huslage2}.

 Winding such non-planar NINT magnets presents a new challenge, as the tape must be wound into the channels without bending the tape excessively.
-A gimballed winding system was thus developed, as shown in Figure~\ref{gimbal}.
+A gimballed winding system was thus developed, as shown in Fig.~\ref{gimbal}.
 It allows the magnet to easily change winding angles as well as slide along its axis, ensuring the tape is always perpendicular to the channel to minimize strain.
+Solder paste is dispensed onto the tape surface using a syringe and spread evenly across the surface by applying pressure.
 This system works well for magnets with no or minimal concavity (P1, P2), where controlled constant tension can be applied to ensure the tape stays in the channel.
-For magnets with concave sections, as the final CSX magnets are expected to have, novel methods need to be designed.
-These include specialized systems to hold the tape down in the concave sections, thus winding under compression in those areas.
-The viability of such systems is currently under investigation in the newest prototype, P3.
+For magnets with concave sections, as a number of candidate final CSX magnets have, novel methods need to be used.
+These include systems to hold the tape down in the concave sections, winding under compression in those areas.
+The viability of such systems is currently under investigation in P3.